English Language Learning and Assessment in

 Teachers College Record, Vol. 114

 This article describes a study that investigated two states' accommodation policies for English learners in their Grade 8 math assessments and reports teachers' understanding and perceptions of the accommodation policies and uses.
-Read more or order the full article from the publisher.
+View citation record >

 J. W. Young, J. Lakin, R. Courtney, & M. Martiniello (2012)